planetruby/gems/2020/06-pay.md

-# Day 6 - Pay - Payments for Ruby on Rails
+# Day 6 - pay Gem - Accept (One-Time) Payments or Subscriptions with Strong Customer Authentication (SCA) - Billing Engine on Top of Stripe, Braintre or Paddle

-Written by [Chris Oliver](https://twitter.com/excid3) from [GoRails](https://gorails.com/) {% avatar excid3 %}
+Written by {% avatar excid3 %} [Chris Oliver](https://github.com/excid3)

+_Do things that scare you.
+Building [GoRails](http://GoRails.com), [Jumpstart](http://JumpstartRails.com), [Hatchbox](http://Hatchbox.io), [RailsBytes](http://RailsBytes.com), [Remote Ruby Podcast](https://remoteruby.transistor.fm/)._

 ## Accepting Payments in Rails

-Adding subscriptions and one-time purchases to your Rails app can be a bit tricky, especially with Strong Customer Authentication.
+Adding subscriptions and one-time purchases to your Rails app can be a bit tricky, especially with Strong Customer Authentication (SCA).
 If you aren't familiar, SCA is a European regularly requirement to reduce fraud and make online payments more secure.
 For more details, I highly recommend reading the [Stripe guide on Strong Customer Authentication](https://stripe.com/guides/strong-customer-authentication).

 For example, Braintree doesn't allow you to swap subscriptions between monthly and yearly plans.
 You actually have to cancel the subscription, calculate your proration amount and create a new subscription with the proration discount.